fenago/data-analysis-pandas/lab_guides/lab_2.md

 >>> import numpy as np
 >>> import pandas as pd
 ```

-**Important note:**

-We have **aliased** each of our imports.
-This allows us to use the
-`pandas` package by referring to it with the alias we assign
-to be `pd`, which is the most common way of importing it.
-In
-fact, we can only refer to it as `pd`, since that is what we
-imported into the namespace.
-Packages need to be imported before we can
-use them; installation puts the files we need on our computer, but, in
-the interest of memory, Python won\'t load every installed package when
-we start it up---just the ones we tell it to.

 We are now ready to begin using
 `pandas`.
 First, we will learn how to create